NME announce Girls to the Front stage at Long Division Festival

 Abbie Ozard

-Life Mode
+Life Model

 Celebrating its 10th anniversary this year, Wakefield based cultural festival Long Division runs for four days and includes a massive multi-venue music festival on June 6 (which includes the NME stage).